Annual performance review template

 Types of annual performance review templates

-There are many performance review templates available based on what you’re looking to get out of them.
-Depending on your workplace culture, different approaches may work better for your team.
+Many performance review templates are available based on what you’re looking to get out of them.
+Different approaches may work better for your team, depending on your workplace culture.
 Or you may find that a combination of approaches works best.

 Here are a few of the most common options.